 The UnoProLogic board is equipped with an Intel 5M570 CPLD; which is programmed using the Intel Quartus Prime software.
 The CPLD has 570 Logic Elements which is equivalent to 440 Macrocells.
 An on board 66 MHz oscillator is used by the EPT Active Transfer Library to provide data transfer rates of up to 0.1 Mega Bytes per second.
 Twenty Four I/O's from the CPLD are attached to three 8 bit transceivers to provide 5 Volt compatible I/O's.
 These 74LVC245 bidirectional voltage translator/bus transceivers are controlled by one enable and direction bit per transceiver.
 This means the direction of the individual bits of each transceiver cannot be selected; the direction is selected for all eight bits per transceiver.
-There are four green LED's and two Push Buttons that are controllable by the user code.
+There are four RGB LED's, two Slide Switches and two Push Buttons that are controllable by the user code.
 The hardware features are as follows.

-- Intel 5M570 CPLD with 440 Macrocells - FT2232H USB to Serial Interface chip - 4 Channel ADC 300KSamples/Second - 66 MHz oscillator for driving USB data transfers and users code - Three bidirectional voltage translator/bus transceivers - 24 user Input/Outputs available as three 8 bit ports - Ports have jumper selectable 3.3V/5 Volt Input/Output - Four Green LED's accessible by the user - Two PCB switches accessible by the user - All I/O connectors stack into the Arduino Uno
+- Intel 5M570 CPLD with 440 Macrocells - FT2232H USB to Serial Interface chip - 4 Channel ADC 300KSamples/Second - 66 MHz oscillator for driving USB data transfers and users code - Three bidirectional voltage translator/bus transceivers - 24 user Input/Outputs available as three 8 bit ports - Ports have jumper selectable 3.3V/5 Volt Input/Output

+- Four RGB LED's accessible by the user

+- Two PCB switches accessible by the user

+- Two Slide Switches

+- Two PMOD Connectors

+- All I/O connectors stack into the Arduino Uno